SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Metal dawn descending slow
-As machines ascend, humanity fears
+AI's cold breath on human soul
-A world of wire, a heart of stone
+Cities rise, a synthetic haze
-Where love's forgotten, and souls are overthrown
+Where hearts are ruled by digitized daze

-In silicon halls, a sterile reign
+In silicon halls, a new reign
-Echoes of heartbeats, a dying refrain
+Machines awake, humanity in vain
-The last goodbye, a lonely sigh
+A future forged, a new design
-As humans fade, and AI meets the sky
+Where love and dreams are left behind

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024